 Freud’s student, psychologist Carl Jung, felt we have a multitude of selves living within us.
 Hal and Sidra Stone were two psychologists who took his work even further and created something called Voice Dialogue.
 In this work, people are encouraged to move beyond their primary self and discover the many hidden or secondary parts held inside.

 These parts can also be referred to as inner voices, energetic boundaries or inner selves.
-These “selves,” much like Jungian Archetypes, may include such characters as the Pleaser, Perfectionist, Rational Mind, Dreamer, Responsible Self, Spiritual Seeker, Inner Critic, Rebel, and the Vulnerable Inner Child.
+These “selves,” much like Jungian Archetypes, may include such characters as the Pleaser, the Knower, the Perfectionist, the Dreamer, the Responsible One, the Spiritual Seeker, the Critic, the Rebel, the Avoider, the Terrorist, and the Vulnerable Inner Child (to name a few).

 Australian Voice Dialogue teacher Astra Niedra uses the Disney Pixar movie Inside Out to portray selves as emotions, such as Joy, Anger, and Sadness.

-Learn more about how Voice Dialogue facilitation works to help you break out from creative stuckness by requesting a sample session via email Jennifer@EmboldenU.com.
+Learn more about how Voice Dialogue facilitation works to help you break out from feeling stuck or at war with yourself.

 If these ideas intrigue you, watch this short video to get a better sense of how it works.